Idioma que hablo: English

-I was born in Mexico and came to the US when I was 11 years old.
-I grew up in Los Angeles California.
-After I completed my undergraduate studies, I decided to teach elementary school for 8 wonderful years for Los Angeles Unified Schools.
-As a teacher, I came to see the important role mental health plays in families and student success so I decided to become a psychotherapist.
+I was born in Mexico and came to the U.S. when I was 11 years old; I grew up in Los Angeles.
+After I completed my undergraduate studies, I taught elementary school for 8 wonderful years for Los Angeles Unified Schools.
+As a teacher, I came to see the important role mental health plays in families and student success, so I decided to become a psychotherapist.
 I came to Colorado in 2005 to complete my graduate studies in Contemplative Psychotherapy at Naropa University in Boulder.
-The accomplishment I am most proud of is going through the process of adopting my son who is now 11 years old and learning how to be the best parent I can be day by day.
+The accomplishment I am proudest of is adopting my son and learning how to be the best parent I can be day by day.
 The most rewarding part of being a psychotherapist is being able to hold the space for my patients to experience the most sane and compassionate aspects of themselves.

 Acerca de mi práctica médica